jaspector

 Monday through Friday, 8:00 AM to 5:00 PM

-Typical inspection sequence: Temporary pole; footing; slab; rough-in; final.
+Typical sequence: Temporary pole; footing; slab; rough-in; final.
 Historic district review occurs before permit issuance where applicable.

-Do I need a building permit in Thomson, GA?
+01 Do I need a building permit in Thomson, GA?

 The same Planning Commission building permit forms and procedures used for McDuffie County are also used for Thomson.
 Public materials indicate permits are required for construction, additions, repairs, alterations / remodels, moved structures, demolition, signs, accessory structures, pools, land disturbance, and separate electrical, plumbing, and mechanical work.
 In the historic district, a Certificate of Appropriateness must be approved before a building permit issues for covered exterior work.

-How much does a building permit cost in Thomson, GA?
+02 How much does a building permit cost in Thomson, GA?

+Building permit fees in Thomson, GA are set by the local building department and vary by project type and valuation.
 The minimum permit fee is No single universal minimum posted; the published schedule includes $25 and $40 minimum-type charges depending on permit category.
 Fees are calculated as: Mixed.
 Residential, commercial, sign, pool, land disturbance, moving, demolition, and subdivision fees each use their own flat, square-foot, acreage, or per-lot formulas..
 Plan check fee: Included in many listed fees.
 The schedule states new single-family residential fees include plan review and inspections, and commercial fees include plan review, inspection, and one follow-up inspection on the same type..

-How do I apply for a building permit in Thomson, GA?
+03 How do I apply for a building permit in Thomson, GA?

-1. Confirm the property is inside Thomson city limits and start with the McDuffie County Planning Commission, which handles Thomson planning and zoning administration.
+To apply for a building permit in Thomson, GA, follow these steps: 1.
+Confirm the property is inside Thomson city limits and start with the McDuffie County Planning Commission, which handles Thomson planning and zoning administration.
 2. Obtain prerequisite approvals as applicable, including driveway approval, municipal utility tap receipt or health approval, full property plat, and zoning / setback review.
 3. Submit the building permit application and supporting documents to the Planning Commission.
 Where owner-builder status is claimed, provide the self-contractor disclosure and two complete plan sets.
 4. If the project is inside the Thomson Historic Preservation District and involves a material change of appearance other than painting, obtain a Certificate of Appropriateness before the building permit can be issued.
 Smaller modifications may be handled promptly by staff; larger projects may require a public hearing before the Historic Preservation Commission.
 5. Pay fees, obtain the permit, and post it at the site.
 6. Schedule inspections through the Planning Commission office until final approval and utility release.

-How long does it take to get a building permit in Thomson, GA?
+04 How long does it take to get a building permit in Thomson, GA?

-What work is exempt from building permits in Thomson, GA?
+05 What work is exempt from building permits in Thomson, GA?

-How do I schedule a building inspection in Thomson, GA?
+06 How do I schedule a building inspection in Thomson, GA?

-Other cities in McDuffie County
+Other jurisdictions in McDuffie County.

-View all McDuffie County jurisdictions →
+All McDuffie County jurisdictions →